ikt32/scripts-updates/faq.md

 ### Q: FiveM compatibility?

+Yes, but:

+* My scripts are made with only single-player story in mind
+* Only scripts marked as FiveM-compatible through `FX_ASI_BUILD` resources will work in FiveM
+  * Manual Transmission
+  * Custom Torque Map
+  * TurboFix and Custom Gear Ratios will have this added somewhere in the future, but currently won't work with FiveM
+* Scripts will only work on FiveM if the server allows client-side plugins
-The scripts I make are exclusively single-player, but with the new batch of updates I'll mark them as FiveM-compatible.
-Usage of these scripts on FiveM servers is at your own risk, as some (TurboFix) could give you an unfair advantage.
+* Usage of these scripts on FiveM servers is at your own risk, as such scripts can give you an unfair advantage

 ## Other